 The Literacy Council is looking for volunteers to help out the day of the event.
 If you are not available on March 24th, LCNV is also looking for people to help out over the next few weeks as we prepare for the big day.
 If you’re interested, please fill out this form, which expedites the placement process: https://spreadsheets.google.com/viewform?formkey=dG1oODVDbmJOekIycE9Hbm9EOVJ1a0E6MA#gid=0

-Tags: alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, classroom learning, community, directions, family, Family Learning, LCNV, lcnv learners, lesson plans, literacy, Loudon Literacy, student help, student learning, student stories, students, students helping students, students teaching students, teachers in the classroom, teaching, teaching strategies, using a map
+Tags: alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, classroom learning, community, directions, family, Family Learning, LCNV, lcnv learners, lesson plans, literacy, Loudon Literacy, student help, student learning, students, students helping students, students teaching students, teachers in the classroom, teaching, teaching strategies, using a map

 The first week of class is always an exciting and interesting one.
 I’m getting to know my students and they’re getting to know each other.
 You’ll always have stronger students that seem to “get it” quicker.
 But one of the nice things about working with adults and without grades is that people are more willing to work together.
 Those that “get it” help those that don’t.

 I have two students in one of my evening classes who are recently arrived and have the barest English vocabulary.
 When we come to them in group lessons it takes them longer than some of the others.
 But there’s no frustration or impatience in my students.
 They all know.
 They’ve all been there.
 Sometimes I have to tamp down the enthusiasm to help, but I’m delighted to know it’s there.
 I’m delighted to know none of my students have to feel alone on their educational journey.